 Lori Kurpiers is our Office and Program Coordinator.
 She will welcome you when you first arrive and help you connect to the resources you need.
-Just like her title sounds, she coordinates our programs such as the Horizontal Grandeur art exhibit and Hall of Honor events, as well as creates our newsletters.
+She coordinates our programs such as the Horizontal Grandeur art exhibit and other events, as well as creates our newsletters.
 She graduated from the University of Minnesota, Morris where her studies included speech communication and studio art.
-She is a fiber artist who enjoys knitting, crocheting, quilting, and bookmaking.
+She is a fiber artist who enjoys knitting, crocheting, quilting, bookmaking, and reading.
 She lives in Morris with her family.

 We currently have 25 volunteers that do various tasks and jobs, from stuffing envelopes to recording donations and memorials to helping set up for an event or holiday to research to helping organize the archives.
 We also have a High Tea Committee that is a full volunteer committee for our various events; they help plan menus, prepare the food, serve the food and help with the cleanup.
 Our volunteers are vital to our day to day running!

 Are you interested in becoming a volunteer for us?
 CLICK HERE